-Dr. Antoine Jerusalem admits it was a gamble joining a fledgling IMDEA Materials Institute back in 2008, but there’s no doubt in his mind that the bold bet more than paid off.
+Dr. Antoine Jerusalem admits it was a gamble joining a fledgling IMDEA Materials back in 2008 in the Institute’s earliest years, but there’s no doubt in his mind that the bold bet more than paid off.

 Jerusalem, currently a Professor of Mechanical Engineering at the University of Oxford, was one of the earliest researchers to take up a position with IMDEA Materials following its founding in 2007.